 One of the best things about guitar playing is the number of variances that you can play with it.
 You might have been aware already of the most basic major and minor scales in the guitar, and you might have successfully added dynamics by using both strumming and plucking.

 However, there are other ways to make your sound more dynamic.
 Following modes will help you attain a certain note range and will add an effect to the sound you produce.

-Most of these modes are used frequently on certain genres, and they spell the difference between other genres.
+Most of these modes are used frequently in certain genres, and they spell the difference between other genres.
 This article will discuss one of the modes that you can use if you are making jazz, blues, funk or pop music.
-It is commonly called as the Aeolian guitar mode.
+It is commonly called the Aeolian guitar mode.

 The Aeolian guitar mode, if you have not heard of this term yet, is also referred to as the ‘natural’ minor scale.
 Compared to the major scales, you can distinguish this mode as a somewhat sadder version.